Drone-based Vaccine Deliveries in Vanuatu

 Request for Tenders (RFT).
 Physical Services:

-The Republic of Vanuatu is a Y-shaped archipelago consisting of 83 relatively small islands of volcanic origin that runs 1600 kilometres north to south.
-65 islands in the archipelago are inhabited and only around 20 of which have functional airfields and established roads.
-Many islands are only accessible by boat, and the road network of major islands not complete, lacking in infrastructure, or simply does not exist.
+The Republic of Vanuatu is a Y-shaped archipelago consisting of 83 relatively small islands of volcanic origin that run 1600 kilometers north to south.
+65 islands in the archipelago are inhabited and only 20 of them have functional airfields and established roads.
+Many islands and villages are accessible only by boat, and the roads on the major islands only connect the most important towns and villages.
+Roads are in bad condition, and they are flooded or washed away quite often due to the predominant climate conditions.

 What is the Vanuatu MoH looking for?

-MoH, in assessment with UNICEF, is exploring the use of Remotely Piloted Aircraft Systems (RPAS), or drones, as a quick, reliable, and effective mode of transportation to deliver vaccines from main health facilities to dispensaries to aid post and mobile vaccination teams.
-Including maintaining the cargo temperature between 2 and 8 Celsius degrees -to ensure the cold chain is not interrupted and the vaccines are delivered in optimal condition.
+MoH, in assessment with UNICEF, is exploring the use of Unmanned Aircraft Systems (UAS), or drones, as a quick, reliable, and effective mode of transportation to deliver vaccines from main health facilities to dispensaries, aid post, and mobile vaccination teams.
+It also includes maintaining the cargo temperature between 2 and 8 Celsius degrees -to ensure the cold chain is not interrupted and the vaccines are delivered in optimal condition.

-The primary objective of the project is to test the technical feasibility and economical sustainability of including this new mode of transportation into the existing Expanded Programme of Immunization (EPI) as a last-mile delivery resource.
-To achieve this, three (3) Request for Tender (RFT) processes for Physical Services will be officially issued by the end of October 2017, one for a selected island in each of the following provinces: PENAMA, SHEFA, and TAFEA.
+The primary objective of the project is to test the technical feasibility and economical sustainability of including this new mode of transportation into the existing Expanded Programme on Immunization (EPI) as a last-mile delivery resource.
+To achieve this objective, Ministry of Health is seeking to contract up to three service contractors through a government procurement process.
+Three (3) Request for Tender (RFT) processes for physical services, for Pentecost, Epi & Shepherds, and Erromago islands respectively, have been officially issued (download a .pdf version of each RFT process below)

-The RFTs are not mutually exclusive and, if individuals or companies opt to apply, may result in them being contracted to provide services for more than one of the three provinces.
+The RFTs are not mutually exclusive and, if individuals or companies opt to apply, may result in them being contracted to provide services for a maximum of two of them.

 Prepare and submit your Tender!

-The Government of Vanuatu and Ministry of Health (MoH) are looking for individuals or companies worldwide, which can provide a drone-based service for vaccine delivery, and incorporate it as a new mode of transport in WHO’s Expanded Programme on Immunization (EPI) implemented in this Pacific Country.
+The Government of Vanuatu and Ministry of Health invite individuals or companies worldwide, which can provide a drone-based service for vaccine delivery, and incorporate it as a new mode of transport to support the Expanded Programme on Immunization (EPI) implemented in this Pacific Country.

 Why apply to this Tender?